Attention Deficit Disorder:

-This chapter helps teachers, school officials, community agencies, and parents understand the procedures for diagnosing ADD and ADHD.
-It will also explain some of the common characteristics of ADD children.
+This chapter helps teachers, school officials, community agencies, and parents understand the procedures for diagnosing ADHD.
+It will also explain some of the common characteristics of children with ADHD children.
 This chapter will also discuss prevalence rates among cultures, genders, age groups, and other demographic groups.
-It will explore and explain possible causes of both ADD and ADHD.
+It will explore and explain possible causes of ADHD.

 Chapter 2: Assessment & Special Education

-This chapter discusses the various assessment tools and procedures that can be used in the assessment of both academic and behavioral deficits in the Attention Deficit Disorder child.
-This chapter will also provide information on the federal laws that govern both special education in general and the specific laws and codes that apply to the ADD and ADHD child in particular.
+This chapter discusses the various assessment tools and procedures that can be used in the assessment of both academic and behavioral deficits in the child with Attention-Deficit/Hyperactivity Disorder.
+This chapter will also provide information on the federal laws that govern both special education in general and the specific laws and codes that apply to the child with ADHD in particular.

 Chapter 3: Resources & Approaches

-This chapter will cover both the scientific approaches to understanding ADD and the controversial treatments that currently are being used to treat the disorder.
+This chapter will cover both the scientific approaches to understanding ADHD and the controversial treatments that currently are being used to treat the disorder.
 The explanation will focus on research that has shown promise in the control of ADD and ADHD.
-This chapter will also focus on the various medications and stimulants used by individuals with ADD.
+This chapter will also focus on the various medications and stimulants used by individuals with ADD and ADHD.
 It covers the support research on medications and stimulants.

 Chapter 4: Curriculum Modifications & Interventions

-Chapter four focuses on the various instructional methods and adjustments that can be made in a teacher’s instructional method to accommodate the ADD child.
-The focus is to help teachers gain new skills and insights into how best to work with an ADD child in both structured and unstructured settings.
-This chapter also focuses on helping ADD students learn new and effective strategies to help them become more successful in an academic environment.
-These are also strategies that can be used in both a community and home setting to increase overall learning skills and help with the generalization of learning skills taught in the classroom.
-This chapter also discusses intervention strategies that can be used to help an ADD or ADHD student maintain focus and stay on task, and to reduce the number of distractions and off-task behavior.
+Chapter four focuses on the various instructional methods and adjustments that can be made in a teacher’s instructional method to accommodate the child with ADHD.
+The focus is to help teachers gain new skills and insights into how best to work with a child with ADHD in both structured and unstructured settings.
+This chapter also focuses on helping students with ADHD learn new and effective strategies to help them become more successful in an academic environment.
+These are also strategies that can be used in both a community and a home setting to increase overall learning skills and help with the generalization of learning skills taught in the classroom.
+This chapter also discusses intervention strategies that can be used to help a students with ADHD maintain focus and stay on task, and to reduce the number of distractions and off-task behavior.
 These strategies can be used in the classroom, community, or home environment.
-Also discussed in this chapter are some of the typical behavior management problems associated with ADD and ADHD children.
+Also discussed in this chapter are some of the typical behavior management problems associated with ADHD children.
 Included is discussion of accepted prevention techniques that can be used in a variety of settings to help reduce the chances of a behavior problem.
 This chapter also discusses specific techniques and procedures that can be used to remediate behavior problems when they occur.
 These techniques can then be developed into a behavior intervention program.
 Such a program can be used to monitor and remediate behaviors in a variety of social settings.